-A concern or complaint should be raised in the first instance with the person or area concerned as soon as possible and not later than within five working days of the incident.
+A concern or complaint should be raised in the first instance with the person or area concerned as soon as possible after the incident.
 This may be a student's teacher or other member of staff.
-The member of staff dealing with a concern or complaint will make every reasonable effort to resolve it promptly at the local level as soon as possible or at least within five working days.
+The member of staff dealing with a concern or complaint will make every reasonable effort to resolve it promptly at the local level as soon as possible.